Rep Sheet Roundup: CAA Signs ‘Man V. Food’ Host

 Caitlin Carmichael has signed with Portrait PR.
 The young actress will be seen next month starring opposite Frank Grillo in Netflix’s Wheelman, after which she will be in Dan Fogelman’s all-star relationship drama Life Itself, playing a younger version of Olivia Wilde’s character.

-DKC/O&M creative director and vice president Andy Snyder has launched independent creative agency-for-hire Thinkwell NYC.
+DKC/O&M creative director and vp Andy Snyder has launched independent creative agency-for-hire Thinkwell NYC.
 Snyder’s new company has struck an exclusive partnership with his former company and generate various types of copy (press releases, biographies, statements, ad copy, taglines, speeches, etc.) for Rick Miramontez’s top theater PR firm.

 “Andy is one of the industry’s best wordsmiths and creative strategists,” Miramontez said in a statement.
 “I am excited to continue our close professional association in this new capacity.”